Improving Clay Soil Using Compost

 Sharing is caring!

-Knowing If You Have Clay Soil
+How to Tell If You Have Clay Soil

-Why Is Clay Soil a Problem?
+Why Clay Soil Can Be a Problem

 compost added in piles to a garden of clay soil